 You can keep educating yourself on marketing by reading the latest social media news, scoping out new books on marketing, going to seminars, taking courses and paying attention to what influencers in your field are doing.

-Spirit Junkie Masterclass is no ordinary training.
+Spirit Junkie Masterclass Digital Course is no ordinary training.
 It’s a transformational deep-dive into how to share your empowering message and make a difference.

-When you join me for this event and implement the tools and methods I share…
+When you implement the tools and methods I share in this course…

 - Your marketing efforts will pay off big-time.